-At this point you can pop it in the oven for about 45 minutes or cover and store the pre-made casserole in the fridge until you’re ready to cook.
+Add a layer of cheese, and pop it in the oven for about 45 minutes.
+You can also cover and store the pre-made casserole in the fridge until you’re ready to cook.

 Variations on this overnight egg casserole are almost endless.
 Use crumbled and browned breakfast sausage instead of bacon.
 Swap cheddar cheese for the mozzarella.
 Stir in some chopped fresh or sun-dried tomatoes.